Table of Contents

 This natural citrus-infused vinegar spray is perfect for quick cleanups and neutralizing fresh cat urine odors.
 It won’t break down uric acid like enzyme cleaners, but it removes surface odors and disinfects.

-I use this solution daily when cleaning my cats’ litter boxes – twice a day, to be exact – to keep them fresh and odor-free.
+I use this DIY cat urine odor remover daily when cleaning my cats’ litter boxes – twice a day, to be exact – to keep them fresh and odor-free.
 After scooping, I simply spray a little on any pee stains and wipe them away with toilet paper.
 I do the same for any poo stains, ensuring the boxes stay clean and never smell!

 - Citrus peels (orange, lemon, or grapefruit)